Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 And a lot of ‘em were so fuckin’ broken they didn’t even recognize they were being rescued.

 Hunter was the NCO in charge of his little raiding team, and far and away the biggest, strongest, and fastest of them.
-His team puzzled at first how to free the prisoners…ugh, young guys.
+His team puzzled at first how to free the prisoners... ugh, young guys.
 Not thinking properly caveman yet!
 They’d grown up too fast, gained their initial strength too easily with modern spacemagic.
 So, Hunter *showed* them what to do.

 He pulled the bars apart like wet rope and ripped the doors right off the fuckin’ wall.
 Not *completely* easy but shit, he could do this all fuckin’ day.
 There were some fuckin’ *advantages* to being built big enough to shame a Percheron, it turned out.

 He ran ahead, ripping off door after door after door, tossing them over his shoulder as he went.
 It was all the rest of his team could to do deal with the prisoners and keep up.

 He reached the end of the row and went back to fetch the team.
 He loved ‘em, really.
 He was big bro to them and half of them were his old Marine buddies from when he first got to Cimbrean.
 Turned out they had the right stuff for the job!
 Most of the rest had made it to JETS too.
 Fuck yeah!
-It was really only Sergeant Lang who couldn’t hack it, but…well, nothin’ wrong with that.
+It was really only Sergeant Lang who couldn’t hack it, but... well, nothin’ wrong with that.
 He’d moved on to some pretty boss civilian contractor shit anyway.

 "C’mon you fuckin’ pussies!
 We got like ten more floors to go!"

-Bedlam all around him as the jump arrays got set up and panicky, terrified slaves, lots of ‘em doubtful whether they’d ever had any kind of education at all, were herded on and evacuated to an aid station…wherever.
+Bedlam all around him as the jump arrays got set up and panicky, terrified slaves, lots of ‘em doubtful whether they’d ever had any kind of education at all, were herded on and evacuated to an aid station... wherever.
 Gonzo didn’t know where.

 "Jesus, Gonzo!
-You’re…gonna…fuckin’..."
+You’re... gonna... fuckin’..."

 "Naw.
 That’s ‘fer after."